rigetti/pyquil/docs/source/programs_and_gates.rst

     [[1]]

-For more information on what the above result means, and on executing quantum programs on the QVM in general, see :ref:`qvm`.
+For more information on what the above result means, and on executing quantum programs on the QVM in general, see :ref:`the_quantum_computer`.
 The remainder of this section of the docs will be dedicated to constructing programs in detail, an essential part of becoming fluent in quantum programming.